LI3DS/fdw-li3ds/readme.md

 ## Installation

-Clone repository and execute:
+Clone repository and install with:

 	sudo pip3 install .

-or installation in editable mode (for development):
+or install in editable mode (for development):

 	sudo pip3 install -e .

-## testing
+## Testing

 Load the pointcloud extension in order to have the pcpatch type available.

 ```sql
 create extension if not exists pointcloud;